So, camping! Man.

 Cindi, Riley, and I ended up leaving town about 6:30pm, which wasn’t terribly late.
 I don’t even remember how long it took us to get there, because it went really fast.
 There was some construction on the interstate, so we took a detour through Menomonie, where we stopped for gas, Red Bull, a cool fixed-blade knife I found at the gas station, and firewood.
 We stopped again in, um, a place I don’t recall to get more specific directions, and again in Cadott (HOT!) to buy ice and inquire about obtaining a fishing license.
 Turns out I couldn’t get a fishin’ license there, but I could go up the hill or go down the street and ask for Stanley at the truck stop.
 I decided to wait until the next day.

 The rest of the posse had been there for hours, had set up Cindi’s tent for us, and had everything up and ready to rock and roll for us.
 We didn’t even get a chance to unpack my car before we had burgers shoved in our hands.
 I didn’t think it could get much better than that.
+The only thing that was missing was some homemade trail mix, which wouldn’t have been all that hard to do and would have been the perfect snack for the time around the fire.

 We sat around for a few hours, and once Riley realized he wasn’t scared of everyone, it was an enjoyable evening by the fire.
 At one point, Jenni was resting her cup on Riley and said to me, “Don’t drink your drink while I’m resting my cup on your dog”.
 It didn’t make sense then, it doesn’t make sense now, but it’s just sums up the level of our humor and actions on this particular Friday night around the fire.